JoaoGuimaraes22/2020-Todo/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/25. Generics/README.md

 ## Here you will learn about

-- Generics;
+1. Generics:
-  - Generics Constraints;
+   1. Generics Constraints;

 ## Overview